Pillar 02 — Hands-Free Programme

 Bending is the sound most people associate with blues harmonica — a note that slides down in pitch and comes back up.
 This video shows how to produce it using only tongue and soft palate, with no hand-cupping required.
 Includes troubleshooting for the common squeaks and dead notes.

-Bending Tongue position Bendometer
+Bending Tongue position Troubleshooting

 Bending Notes